CSC207-UofT/course-project-csc207-drop-the-beet/ProgressReport.md

 ToDoListManager, UserManager.
 As well as an interface Notification that is implemented by Schedule, ScheduleManager, ToDoList, ToDoListManager.
 In addition, we included controllers PlanMaker and Setting for the user to edit the Schedules/ToDoList they wish to edit and change their profile settings.
-The commands include Delect, Edit, Flag, List, Man, Past, PastDue, Select, Today, Add_List, New_Reminder.
+The commands include Delect, Edit, Flag, List, Man, Past, PastDue, Select, Today, Add_List, New_Schedule.

 ## Open-ended questions
 * How would the users interact with our program?
 Android or text UI?